jeremyhager/jeremyhager.github.io/blog/2020-08-16-new-website.md

 * Flexible and intuitive enough I could change links easy.
 * Static site to boot, so I could deploy to github pages and document my environment on my website!

 I still have a bit to learn between markdown and how to use this website, but I think I'm getting the hang of it.
-Now that I have the [Docs](/Docs) section, I can keep this to my thoghts and opinions on what I'm doing, and keep the how-to style stulff in the Docs.
+Now that I have the [Docs](/Docs) section, I can keep this to my thoughts and opinions on what I'm doing, and keep the how-to style stuff in the Docs.

 As for the old blogs, I've just manually copy+pasted them over and changed the references for the images.
 Otherwise, it was pretty easy to get this set up.